JeremyMeinke/mm_astronomy_stacking/README.md

 Notes:
 - requirements.txt lists required Python modules to run all relevant files.
 - **Healpy** is currently only available on Linux/macOS systems (*not Windows*)
+- Python >= 3.7 recommended, some functions may not work as predicted on depreciated versions.